arumullayaswanth/ec2-to-rds-migrate/README.md

+# 🚀 AWS Database Migration Service: Migrating Databases from EC2 to AWS RDS Using DMS (Manual Process)

 ## ✅ Step 1: Launch the Source EC2 Instance
 1. Go to EC2 Console → Click on "Launch Instance"
 2. **Name and Tags**